mexmettat/virtual-network-configuration/README.md

 │   ├── 3.png → First domain accessed in browser
 │   └── 4.png → Second domain accessed in browser

-📁 K/ - Mail Server and Outlook Test
+📁 K/ - Mail Server Setup and SMTP-Based Email Testing
-│   ├── 1.png → Mail server setup (e.g., hMailServer)
+│   ├── 1.png → SMTP-compatible mail server setup screen (e.g., hMailServer)
-│   ├── 2.png → Mail account creation
+│   ├── 2.png → Creating two mail accounts (e.g., mehmet@mehmet.net.tr)
-│   └── 3.png → Inbox showing received email in Outlook
+│   └── 3.png → Sending and receiving emails tested using Outlook or another client (SMTP/IMAP setup)

 ## 📦 Submission Format

 The screenshots and this README are submitted via GitHub as a digital archive of the assignment.
 A compressed ZIP version is also available for direct submission (`241002312-1.zip`).